-- 45.2 Adequate signs must be provided in the vicinity of any reserved area that: - (a) define the area; - (b) declare the purpose for which the area has been reserved, including the conditions of the reservation made, and the permitted types of activities within the reserved area; and - (c) if the reserved area is marked on shore, mark the reserved area using black posts with white horizontal bands. - 45.3 The Council may by public notice cancel or alter the conditions of any such declaration of a reserved area. - 45.4 The reservation or revocation of a reserved area must be publicly notified by the Council at least seven days before such reservation or revocation of such reservation will have effect. - 45.5 In any area declared by the Council to be a reserved area the Council may also give public notice that any of the provisions of this bylaw will not apply to the reserved area, or will only apply on terms and conditions and for such periods as the Council deems fit. - 45.6 No person may obstruct another person while the other person is using a reserved area for the purpose for which it is reserved.
+- including the conditions of the reservation made, and the permitted types of activities within the reserved area; and - (c) if the reserved area is marked on shore, mark the reserved area using black posts with white horizontal bands. - 43.345.3 The Council may by public notice cancel or alter the conditions of any such declaration of a reserved area. - 43.445.4 The reservation or revocation of a reserved area must be publicly notified by the Council at least seven days before such reservation or revocation of such reservation will have effect. - 43.545.5 In any area declared by the Council to be a reserved area the Council may also give public notice that any of the provisions of this bylaw will not apply to the reserved area, or will only apply on terms and conditions and for such periods as the Council deems fit. - 43.645.6 No person may obstruct another person while the other person is using a reserved area for the purpose for which it is reserved.